 Some children like to be on their own in a quiet place to relax.
 This is okay too.

-I may be on my own in a quiet place or maybe do something else.
+At break time: I may join a game or I may talk to another child or I may run around or I may be on my own in a quiet place or maybe do something else.

 Usually the junior library is a quiet place to go at break time.
 Relaxing at break time usually helps me get ready for the next lessons.
 I am learning what happens at break time.

-Watch this space for the next post on the more adult form of Social Stories™ – ‘Social Articles’
+Watch this space for the next post on the more adult form of Social Stories™– ‘Social Articles’